 Let me explain: the terms of our relationship with the British state that we are subjects of - in the context of the disclosures that we have made about the Gaul RFI and the other official cover-ups - do not include any deference to the whims of a foreign government.

 We have the duty to be loyal, pay taxes and obey the law of our land in exchange for various rights and legal protections that are conferred on any British citizen.
 This is a bond based on mutual obligations.
 Even the medieval vassalage was a reciprocal relationship.
 What is more, equality before the law has been the basic principle of citizenship since Ancient Greece.
 Since ancient times, a citizen has been understood as a person free to act by law, free to ask and expect the law’s protection.
 In today’s Britain, however, this no longer seems to be the case.

 The claim that a foreign country can impose the suspension of the rule of law here – and do so for no reason other than to assist corrupt political allies – be it a pretext (1) or a reason (2) - has and should have nothing to do with the victims of sea tragedies or with us.

 And, anyway, what would happen if Britain withstood such pressures?
 Would we be invaded or our foreign trade sabotaged?
 We don’t think so.
-It might have some tit-for-tat repercussions, such as unpleasant things being revealed in the press about our government and prominent politicians (‘revelations’ similar to those in the child abuse scandal etc. pursued with similar frenzy), but these are not legitimate reasons to suspend the law.
+It might have some tit-for-tat repercussions, such as unpleasant things being revealed in the press about our government, prominent politicians (‘revelations’ similar to those in the child abuse scandal etc. pursued with similar frenzy) and even members of the royal family (see the recent sex abuse accusations, bad press for the future king, the Kincora scandal etc.), but these are not legitimate reasons to suspend the law.

 (1) It is already known that former Labour government figures have been in the habit of asking the US government to oppose disclosures about their crimes (see the official interventions prior to the publication of the Torture Report)